GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 codes, [as described here](INSTALL.md).

 Unfortunately the installation and data extraction process may be challenging for users with limited experience in scientific programming and Linux.
-Users doing tsunami hazard studies **in Australia** can alternatively contact Geoscience Australia directly if they have difficulty with any of these steps (please email Gareth Davies at gareth.davies@ga.gov.au).
+Although we cannot provide one-on-one support in every situation, users doing tsunami hazard studies **in Australia** are encouraged to contact Geoscience Australia directly for support if they have difficulty with any of these steps, or simply to discuss how to best use the results for their study (please email Gareth Davies at gareth.davies@ga.gov.au).

 Before working with the outputs, make sure you've [read the project report](http://dx.doi.org/10.11636/Record.2018.041) to understand what they